J&J Medical Connect

 aNT-proBNP measurements were not available at baseline for 1 patient in the selexipag arm.

-The primary endpoint was the descriptive analysis of time to first CEC confirmed progression event through double-blind end date plus 7 days, which included death, atrial septostomy or Potts’ anastomosis or registration on lung transplant list, hospitalization due to worsening PAH, and clinical worsening of PAH.
-There was no difference between selexipag and placebo groups regarding the primary endpoint (hazard ratio, 1.081, 95% Confidence Interval [CI], 0.607-1.926).
-The number of patients who experienced an event was 22 (31.9%) and 25 (36.2%) for selexipag and placebo groups, respectively.
-The Kaplan-Meier (KM) estimates of event-free rates at 1 year were 82.1% (95% CI, 70.7-89.4) for selexipag and 82.6% (95% CI, 71.4-89.7) for placebo.2
+The primary endpoint was the descriptive analysis of time to first CEC-confirmed disease progression event through the double-blind treatment period end date plus 7 days.
+Events included death, atrial septostomy, Potts’ anastomosis, registration on lung transplant list, hospitalization due to worsening PAH, and clinical worsening of PAH.
+There was no statistically significant difference between the selexipag and placebo groups for the primary endpoint (hazard ratio, 1.081; 95% confidence interval [CI], 0.607-1.926).
+The median observation time was 16.2 months for selexipag and 19.6 months for placebo.
+The number of patients who experienced the first event was 22 (31.9%) and 25 (36.2%) in the selexipag and placebo groups, respectively.
+The Kaplan-Meier (KM) estimates of event-free rates at 1 year were 82.1% (95% CI, 70.7%-89.4%) for selexipag and 82.6% (95% CI, 71.4%-89.7%) for placebo.2,3 KM estimates for patients free from disease progression at 2 and 3 years were 64% and 55% in the selexipag group and 69% and 45% in placebo group, respectively2

-An exploratory assessment of WHO FC change from baseline demonstrated a lower proportion of patients in WHO FC III/IV over time with selexipag versus placebo.2
+An exploratory analysis revealed a numerically lower proportion of patients remaining in WHO FC III/IV over time with selexipag compared with placebo.2,3

-Adverse events were consistent with the known safety profile of UPTRAVI in adults.
-The most common AEs were well known prostacyclin-related AEs.
-The most frequent treatment-emergent adverse effect (TEAE) in the selexipag group was headache (55.1%).
+Adverse events were consistent with the known safety profile of selexipag in adults.
+The most common AEs were well-known prostacyclin-related AEs.
+The most frequent treatment-emergent adverse event (TEAE) in the selexipag group was headache (55.1%).
 Please see Table: Safety and Tolerability, as Reported in SALTO.2

 Safety and Tolerability, as Reported in SALTO2